 People can obtain these valuable short-lived codes in numerous ways (as listed in the next segment).
 Sim cloning makes it easier for hackers to obtain not your smartphone but your valuable connections, money (subverting SMS 2FA on crypto accounts) and even worse – blackmailing.
 SS7 phony protocol intercepts make things easier for the hacker who can get rid of all in a few seconds and hack YOU.

-In order to activate the authenticator app, you need to download it (per your choice).
+To activate the authenticator app, you need to download it (per your choice).
 You have an option to select from Authy to Google authenticator or Duo Mobile.
 You can scroll down to the authenticator app, where you can click set-up on the 2-step verification page.
 If you want to register a new service, you will need to scan a barcode that displays on your screen.

-NOTE – it is a little expensive to afford Type-C Yubikeys which are used for the Macbooks 2016 and beyond.
-For USB 2.0 and 3.o port holders, you have the option to use security keys with a Type-C USB adapter.
+NOTE – it is a little expensive to afford Type-C Yubikeys, which are used for the Macbooks 2016 and beyond.
+For USB 2.0 and 3.0 port holders, you can use security keys with a Type-C USB adapter.

 This is easy when you just have to attach your device or insert a security key to the trusted device instead of typing regular codes.
 Their resistance to phishing attacks makes them popular amongst all.
-Okay, so the problem is you will want to use Yubikeys for everything, but they cannot be used everywhere.
-These are used to login into Dropbox, Facebook, Google, and major other browsers.
+Okay, so the problem is you want to use Yubikeys for everything, but they cannot be used everywhere.
+These are used to login into Dropbox, Facebook, Google, and other browsers.